 Read and subscribe to the

-travel advice for your destinations for country-specific risks to your safety and security.
+travel advice for your destinations for specific risks to your safety and security.

 Violent and petty crime occurs in many countries.
 The majority of crime is minor or opportunistic such as pickpockets or bag snatching.
 Many countries have a high crime rate, including violent crime such as armed robbery, sexual assaults, muggings, carjacking and kidnapping, including 'express kidnappings' where victims are abducted and forced to withdraw funds from ATMs before being released.